-Kristin is a conscious investor empowering individuals, families and organizations to invest in alignment with their values, for the world they want to see.
-Kristin launched Nia Global Solutions in 2013 to bring activism and impact investing into the public markets.
-In doing so, she developed Nia’s six solutions-focused investment themes, weaving a gender-lens throughout the investment thesis.
+Kristin launched the Nia Global Solutions strategy in 2013 bringing impact investing into public markets.
+Knowing we get the economy we invest in, she developed Nia’s six solutions-focused investment themes, weaving a gender-lens and eye for racial equity throughout the investment thesis.

 Kristin holds a PhD in Urban Education from the University of California at Berkeley, an MA in Research in Bilingual Education from Stanford University.
 She earned her BA and teaching credentials at Tufts University.